Customer Commitment Statement

 Measuring our performance

 Our service performance is measured by exit polls at Legislative Assembly elections and by ongoing monitoring of other services.
-Details are published in our annual reports.
+Details are published in our annual reports and our reports on the election.

 The Electoral Commission will provide an explanation if we do not meet the standards outlined above.